mandar-damle/HDM-documentation/pages/01.HDM Documentation/04.get-started/20.vcs/default.md

    <td>
 <ul>

-<li>Perform the step as directed by the UI.
+<li>Perform the steps as directed by the UI.
 <li>Select <em>Single Network</em> created <a href="#single">during lab setup</a>.
 <li> Select IP Allocation as DHCP.
 <li>